codingdani/JS_Calculator/README.md

 # JS_Calculator
-Created using a Class Object - explaination how it works is in the skript.js file.
+Created using a Class Object - An explaination on how it works is in the skript.js file.

-The calculator can be used here:
+The calculator can be used here: https://codingdani.github.io/JS_Calculator/